ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 ### lastIndex

 * [EJS: The lastIndex property](https://eloquentjavascript.net/09_regexp.html#h_duFTd2hqd0)

+Regular expression objects have properties.

+One such property is `source`, which contains the string that expression was created from.

+Another property is `lastIndex`, which controls, in some limited circumstances, where the next match will start.

 If your regular expression uses the `g` flag, you can use the `exec` method multiple times to find successive matches in the same string.